 Since there are so many different base oils out there to choose from, I’ve put together a list of the top carrier oils along with some information that will educate you and assist you in how to choose carrier oils for your needs.
 With the information, you will then be able to choose based on the properties you will need for your particular application.

-Just remember that the key to success is experimenting with your oils and ingredients until you find what works best for you, your skin, and your product.
+Just remember that the key to success in knowing how to choose carrier oils is experimenting with your oils and ingredients until you find what works best for you, your skin, and your product.

 Learn more below about carrier oils that I have personally used and carrier oils that I want to use!

 Coconut OilThe medium chain fatty acids in coconut oil work as antimicrobial agents to help kill bacteria and other viruses.
 It is very similar to our natural sebum secretion.
 All of the properties of coconut oil lead to moisturized skin, fewer breakouts, and clearer complexion.
 For DIY recipes, keep in mind that refined coconut oil has no scent while unrefined coconut oil will have a noticeable coconut scent.